 Head of the Judicial Power Project

 Richard Ekins is Head of Policy Exchange’s Judicial Power Project.
-He is an Associate Professor in the University of Oxford, and a Fellow of St John’s College.
-He also holds a fractional appointment at the TC Beirne School of Law, The University of Queensland.
-He is a barrister and solicitor of the High Court of New Zealand (non-practising), where he has also served as a judge’s clerk.
-He is a member of the editorial boards of the American Journal of Jurisprudence and Public Law Review, and serves as an articles editor for the Oxford Journal of Legal Studies.
-His research interests are in constitutional law and theory, and in political and legal philosophy.
-His works include The Nature of Legislative Intent (OUP, 2012), and the edited collections, Lord Sumption and the Limits of the Law (Hart Publishing, 2016) and Modern Challenges to the Rule of Law (LexisNexis, 2011).
-He has published articles in a range of leading journals, and his work has been relied upon by courts, legislators, and officials in New Zealand and the United Kingdom.
+He is Professor of Law and Constitutional Government in the University of Oxford and a Fellow of St John’s College.
+His published work includes The Nature of Legislative Intent (OUP, 2012), the co-authored book Legislated Rights: Securing Human Rights through Legislation (CUP, 2018) and the edited collections The Rise and Fall of the European Constitution (Hart Publishing, 2019), Judicial Power and the Balance of Our Constitution (Policy Exchange, 2018), Judicial Power and the Left (Policy Exchange, 2017), Lord Sumption and the Limits of the Law (Hart Publishing, 2016), and Modern Challenges to the Rule of Law (LexisNexis, 2011).
+He has published articles in a range of leading journals, and his research has been relied upon by courts, legislators, and officials in New Zealand and the United Kingdom.

 Related Posts & Publications

 by Richard Ekins | Jan 20, 2021Related Content This short paper sets out ten ways in which the Overseas Operations Bill could be amended to improve its effectiveness and to minimise the risk of unintended consequences.
 None of the proposed changes are wrecking amendments.
 Like many...

 by Richard Ekins | Dec 27, 2020Related Content This paper is the text of a submission made on behalf of Policy Exchange’s Judicial Power Project to the Independent Review of Administrative Law.
 It complements the related submission made by Sir Stephen Laws.
 Since its foundation, a little over five...